crytic/building-secure-contracts/program-analysis/echidna/finding-transactions-with-high-gas-consumption.md

 ## Introduction

-We will see how to find transactions with has gas consumption using Echidna.
+We will see how to find the transactions with high gas consumption with Echidna.
 The target is the following smart contract (*[example/gas.sol](./example/gas.sol)*):

 ```solidity
 contract C {